 Lawson, E. [compiled by ] Encyclopedia of human rights

 Taylor & Francis, 1996 2nd ed.
-Provides short bibliographies at the end of each
+Appendices list international instruments

 Gibson, J.S.
 Dictionary of international human rights law

-international treaties and four "declared" rights.
-A brief historical
+rights in international treaties and four "declared" rights.

 Henkin, L. The age of rights

 Columbia University Press, 1990.
 Human rights has won universal acceptance.
-However,
+Looks

-human rights theory in three contexts: on the international scene, in the United States;
+at human rights theory in the international scene and in the United States.

 Greenwood, 1985.
-A multilingual bibliography providing 4,306 citations from world-wide
+A bibliography providing 4,306 citations from world-wide sources

-sources in the fields of human rights, international law and comparative law.
-Organised in
+in the fields of human rights, international law and comparative law.

 Hannom, H. (ed) Guide to international human rights practice, Macmillan, 1984.

-A practical guide to international human rights practice, this publication
+A practical guide to international human rights practice.

 Brownlie, I. Basic documents on human rights